West Virginia Is Building Its Next Energy Chapter.

 📍 Denver, CO / WV operations

-A major Appalachian natural gas producer with significant West Virginia operations, Antero Resources employs large numbers of field and pipeline technicians across the Marcellus and Utica shale zones.
+A major Appalachian natural gas producer with 2,000+ active West Virginia wells, Antero Resources produces 3+ billion cubic feet of gas per day from its Marcellus and Utica operations.
+Antero employs large numbers of field and pipeline technicians across the state and is one of West Virginia's most consistent private-sector energy employers.

 EQT Corporation